sc0ttj/exa/README.md

 exa depends on [libgit2](https://github.com/alexcrichton/git2-rs) for certain features.
 If you’re unable to compile libgit2, you can opt out of Git support by running `cargo build --release --no-default-features`.

+The `--icons` option required Nerd fonts to be installed and your terminal setup to use them: Download your font of choice, put it in `~/.fonts`, run `fc-cache -rv`, then configure your terminal to use your Nerd font.
+See the [NerdFont](https://github.com/ryanoasis/nerd-fonts) repo for more informaiton.

 ### Cargo Install